ravornyo/logik/README.md

 # Logik
 Logik is a simple programming language for boolean algebra.
 It is a showcase of the [Langium](https://github.com/langium/langium) DSL framework.
-The web editor is complimented by a logic diagram preview powered by [Sprotty](https://github.com/eclipse-sprotty/sprotty) and [ElkJs](https://github.com/kieler/elkjs).
+The web editor is complimented by a logic diagram viewer powered by [Sprotty](https://github.com/eclipse-sprotty/sprotty) and [ElkJs](https://github.com/kieler/elkjs).

 ## Running the web editor
 ![screenshot](https://user-images.githubusercontent.com/877171/235789552-70737b07-667d-4fbf-86e3-9068b6eedfe6.png)